ucdavisdatalab/workshop_intro_to_sql/README.md

 ### Calculating Values

-Let'd investigate the earnings of these movies.
-In their current state, the numbers in the *adj_lifetime_gross* column are hard to compare.
+Let's investigate the earnings of these movies.

 **CHALLENGE:** Can you build a query that shows only the *title*, *year* and *adj_lifetime_gross* columns from the *gross* table?

+In their current state, the numbers in the *adj_lifetime_gross* column are hard to compare.
 We can add mathematical operators and numbers to the column name to perform the calculation.
 Let's calculate the adjusted lifetime gross column in billions of dollars (9 zeros):

 ```
 SELECT title, year, adj_lifetime_gross/1000000000